- News & Views

 Go specific.
 Better to drill down on one or two key issues than provide an overview that offers few concrete takeaways.

 Tap your inner guru.
 Sharing your expertise is what counts.
 Shoot for the kind of analysis/advice piece our readers might forward to their colleagues.

 Reference current trends.
-Start framing your topic by doing a search on one or more of SB's keywords for a look at what topics we've published on in recent months.
+Start by perusing SB's editorial channels for a look at what topics we've published on in recent months.
 You may find inspiration from the industry surveys, company news, interviews with business leaders, and past contributions from SB writers.
 Any references to previous SB coverage can be hyperlinked within your text.